papicella/elastic-customer-api-rest/README.md

 ...

 ```

-- Generate some traffic by running the script "generate-traffic.sh" below.
+- Generate some traffic by running the script "**generate-traffic.sh**" below.

 generate-traffic.sh